-The issue over DNWR dates back to Keynes (1936).
-His ideas on this point, known as relative wage theory, can be summarized as follows.
+The issue over downward nominal wage rigidity dates back to Keynes (1936).
+Lord Keynes' point, known as relative wage theory, can be summarized as follows.
 First, it is relative wages that employees are concerned with, so that during economic downturns their resistance to nominal wage cuts is not really that strong.
-They do become concerned, however, when they perceive it is only their wages that are reduced and that their (real) wages are lowered relative to others.
+They do become concerned, however, when they perceive that it is only their wages that are reduced and that their (real) wage are lowered relative to others.
 This makes it difficult to adjust nominal wages downward over the short run.
 On the other hand, people should not resist an across-the-board decline in real wages resulting from a rise in the general price level, which affects everyone.
-Keynes (1936) pointed to this in making the argument that the wise policy was to maintain stability in the average level of nominal wages, while adjusting real wages through a rise in prices over the short run.13
+Keynes pointed to this in making the argument that the wise policy was to maintain stability in the average level of nominal wages, while adjusting real wages through a rise in prices over the short run.14

-^{12.} Kimura and Ueda (2001) find that Japan's nominal wages were downwardly rigid when using data through 1998 from the Ministry of Health, Labour and Welfare's Basic Survey on Wage Structure.
-However, they also find that this DNWR was nowhere to be found when using another data source through the first quarter of 2000 from the Monthly Labor Survey, which is published by the same ministry.
+13 Kimura and Ueda (2001) find that Japan's nominal wages were downwardly rigid when using data through 1998 from the Ministry of Health, Labor and Welfare's Basic Survey on Wage Structure.
+However, they also find that this DNWR was nowhere to be found when using another data source through the first quarter of 2000 from the Monthly Labor Survey, which is published by the same Ministry.